34-Points Accurate Magento 2 Go Live Checklist

 An important point to have your store’s SEO in place, check the below things:

-- Are your meta tags and meta descriptions optimized?
+- Are your Meta Title and Meta Descriptions optimized?

-- Your XML Sitemap configuration at Stores > Configuration > Catalog to automate regenerating the sitemap.
+- Your Magento XML Sitemap configuration at Stores > Configuration > Catalog to automate regenerating the sitemap.
 You may opt for Magento 2 Google Sitemap extension to generate the XML and HTML sitemaps to make the task of search engines and customers easier.

 Integrate Google Tools

 It is important to measure the growth and analyze the data right from day 1 and thus ensure the proper integration of Google Analytics.
 If you are going for Adwords, Magento 2 also offers the API integration.
 For both the settings, navigate to Stores > Configuration > Sales > Google API and configure the settings.

 Do not forget to change the test Email IDs you may have used in the staging environment to the actual business Email addresses of your Magento 2 store.
 You can do that from Stores > Configuration > General > Store Email Addresses